 When I use or read a nice collocation or metaphor in German, I often ask myself: “What would I say in English?”
-Then I got to Linguee and try to find the equivalent in English and check the result in the LDOCE.
+Then I go to Linguee and try to find the equivalent in English and check the result in the LDOCE.
 For example: buzzing with excitement – in heller Aufregung.
 I write that down in my exercise book, too.

-Unless it’s a collocation I write only the English word and then the translation.
+Unless it’s a collocation I write only the English word and the German translation.
 I also look up other words from the same word family; e. g. to misjudge, a misjudgment.
 And I write down the phonetic transcription unless I’m totally sure how to pronounce it.

-It’s not that easy with the vocab from the New York Times.
+It’s not that easy with vocab from the New York Times.
 When I don’t remember the sentence and I think I need it to memorize the word better or to understand in which context to use it, I look it up.
 Therefore I keep all the New York Times supplements.

 I also watch CNN sometimes and DVDs in English.
 To listen to clear English helps me a lot.